uranoni/Pr_graphqlBasic_backendYoga/README.md

 we now have these input types which can be reused across other operations creating

 separately from the operation definition itself.

+### problem 1  onlut delete user in mutation
+And this is a problem because any type definitions.
+We said that author was a non nullable field.
+So to fix this we can either make it a nullable field which we don't want to do or we can actually clean So to fix this we can either make it a nullable field which we don't want to do or we can actually clean

+### delete comment
+when delete comment don't need to check post and user because is indivual thing